-The headlamp wiring is protected by a circuit breaker in the lamp switch.
+The headlamp wiring is protected by an internal circuit breaker.
 An electrical overload will cause the lamps to go on and off, or in some cases to remain off.
 If this happens, have your headlamp system checked right away.

 Windshield Wipers